RELIGION

 These two statements, the first one affirming the "goodness" of man and the other one emphasizing the "evilness," are two major theories regarding the nature of man.
 There is a third view which holds that man is "neutral," i.e., neither good or evil by nature.

-Even though the neutral view of man's nature warrants consideration, because of the tremendous effect the environment has on human behavior, it must be rejected as being an invalid theory regardinjg human nature.
+Even though the neutral view of man's nature warrants consideration, because of the tremendous effect the environment has on human behavior, it must be rejected as being an invalid theory regarding human nature.
 Man, a dynamic being, is not uninvolved, apathetic or a zombie, as neutrality implies.
-For even the not-as-yet aculturated child is "in gear."
+For even the not-as-yet acculturated child is "in gear."
 The reach for his mother's breast, cry, or smile, all indicate that he is engaged at birth, even before.
-And, these expresisons are survival-based and satisfaction-oriented.
-We are compelled to acnowledge them as good.
+And, these expressions are survival-based and satisfaction-oriented.
+We are compelled to acknowledge them as good.
 They affirm that man by nature is good.
 The fact that other animals do these things does not in any way diminish human goodness.

 Man's prescribed operation and the milieu of his livingness reveal his true nature -- a given, which restricts him not merely in terms of what he can or cannot do but what he must do and how he must behave in order to be fully functioning and healthy, or to survive for that matter.
 Failure to conform to these strictures prescribed by his nature and to be natural is tantamont to self-destructiveness and unhealth.